Dornier Do 217: Flying the Do 217 M-1

-After climbing to regain the height lost, Brown decided to test the tail-mounted, clamshell-like dive brake and automatic pull-out equipment.
+After climbing to regain height, Brown decided to test the tail-mounted, clamshell-like dive brake and automatic pull-out equipment.
 The Dornier entered the dive automatically when the dive switch was selected and soon attained its "braked condition", limiting the airspeed to 575 km/h.
 The pull-out was initiated by hitting the bomb-release stick on the control column or selecting the "level flight" switch, which also retracted the dive-brake.
 Brown stated, "All very sedate and totally unimpressive as a precision weapon".

 The landing procedure began at an air speed of 250 km/h.
 The oil coolers were opened fully and the radiator hatches opened to 30 degrees.
 At 240 km/h the undercarriage was lowered, which again took 30 to 40 seconds.
 Flaps were lowered to their start position at 235 km/h and fully deployed at 220 km/h.
 The tail had to be trimmed to 4 degrees incidence (tail heavy).
 Final approach was made at 200 km/h and touchdown occurred at about 160 km/h.
 Landing weight was roughly 13000 kg.
 The control column had to be held back beyond the neutral to keep the tail wheel locked until the landing run was complete.